jadsonjs/gitlab-flow/README.md

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow2.png" width=600 align=center>

 Upon finalizing the demand, a *Merge Request* for the master is requested.
-A code review can be opened in gitlab and a discussion about the change can be started
+A code review can be opened in GitLab and a discussion about the change can be started

 <img src="https://github.com/jadsonjs/gitlab-flow/blob/master/images/flow3.png" width=600 align=center>